 Heather Jansch is a British sculptor notable for making life-sized sculptures of horses from driftwood.
 She has also used cork as a material in her creations.
 We can see “her” work in the season 02 episode 09 in the famous shooting scene where the Esteemed Character Actress Margo Martindale is showing her real character in the art gallery.
 Of course, in the Hollywoo world, the horse stands on two legs.
 [Isaac, thank you for spotting!]

 The absolute classic, The Birth of Venus by Sandro Botticelli in the BoJack’s world is a fresco on the wall of BoJack’s restaurant, Elefante.
 As the name of the place suggests, originally Simonetta Vespucci has been replaced by the elephant version of the famous Renaissance muse. [

-If you have spotted some reference to art we have missed in this article – please write the comment below! 🙂
+If you have spotted some reference to art we have missed in this article (that fat Buddha statue in the studio looking like an AliExpress plastic nightmare doesn’t count) – please write the comment below! 🙂

 Find out more: